-Year Compulsory courses Optional courses 1 Family Law (10 credits) Obligations 1A (15 credits) Obligations 1B (15 credits0 Introduction to Legal Study (10 credits) Constitutional Law (30 credits) Business and Management 1A (20 credits) Business and Management 1B (20 credits) None.
-2 Jurisprudence (20 credits) Law and Government (20 credits) Business and Management 2A (20 credits) Business and Management 2B (20 credits) Property Law (40 credits) Business Organisations (15 credits) Commercial Law (15 credits) EU Law (10 credits) Optional courses to make up credits for year to 120 credits 3 30 credits of Law at level 3 (or equivalent if studying abroad).
-60 credits of Law at level 3 or equivalent may be taken, but only 60 of these will count for honours classification.
-30 credits of Business and Management at level 3 (or equivalent if studying abroad).
-Optional courses must be taken to make up credits for the year to 120 credits 4 Dissertation (in Law or Business and Management).
-1 (or 2, if not the Law dissertation) level 4 Law honours courses chosen from those available in academic session of study.
-Sufficient senior honours courses in Business and Management to make up the credits for the year to 120 credits.
+Year Compulsory courses Optional courses 1 Family Law (10 credits) Criminal Law and Evidence (20 credits) Obligations 1A (15 credits) Obligations 1B (15 credits0 Introduction to Legal Study (10 credits) Constitutional Law (30 credits) French Language 1 (20 credits) Continental Legal Cultures Other optional courses to make up credits for year to 120 credits (can be from outside Law) 2 Law and Government (20 credits) French Language 2 European Legal Cultures (10 credits) Property Law (40 credits) Business Organisations (15 credits) Commercial Law (15 credits) EU Law (10 credits) Optional courses to make up credits for year to 120 credits 3 The equivalent of 110 credits at Level 3 taken in a French-speaking partner institution.
+This must include the equivalent of Jurisprudence taken abroad.
+Optional courses must be taken in a French- speaking partner institution to make up credits for the year to 120 credits 4 Dissertation.
+3 level 4 honours courses chosen from those available in academic session of study